Gallstones – Symptoms, Causes & Treatment

 Can gallstones return after gallbladder removal?

-No. Once the gallbladder is removed, stones cannot reform.
+No. Once the gallbladder is removed, gallstones cannot reform because the organ that produces them is no longer present.